-Our MODULearn™ exhibit system delivers engaging STEM based content.
-They are superior quality, high-end displays, provided to you in a cost-effective manner.
+Our MODULearn™ exhibit system delivers engaging STEM-based content.
+They are superior quality, high-end displays, built for you in a cost-effective manner.

-We have been designing and building custom projects for over 10 years.
-We have done it all from master planning to developing small portable interactives for outreach campaigns.
+We have been designing and building custom projects for more than a decade.
+We have done it all, from master planning to developing small portable interactives for outreach campaigns.
 With each project we increase our ability to develop exhibits that can withstand public use.
 When it’s time to develop something new, we are a step ahead of the game because we know which materials and techniques are proven to last.

-Really what we are doing is no secret, we are using a proven model of product production and applying it to the Science Center/Museum industry.
+Really, what we are doing is no secret.
+We are using a proven model of product production and applying it to the science center/museum industry.
 We cut down on cost by reducing our shipping weights, buying materials in bulk, and eliminating the need for custom design.
-We use these techniques to provide high quality and durable exhibits at a fraction of the typical cost for the people who need it most.
+We use these techniques to provide high quality and durable exhibits at a fraction of the typical cost.

 • Multi-Variable » Multi-Outcome: All of our exhibits have a way to input different variables.
 When you start with offering different variables the result is different or Multi-Outcome.
 This also allows the user to define their own objectives and thus choose their variables depending on their desired outcome.

-• Increase dwell time: At ASTC in 2013 we attended a talk about how privacy leads to further exploration.
+• Increased Dwell Time: At ASTC in 2013, we attended a session about how privacy leads to further exploration.
 The idea is that, when on public display, people tend to become shy from fear of looking “foolish” when approaching an exhibit for the first time.
 Our wall system offers a small increase in privacy that allows users to explore freely without feeling like they are being observed.